Amazon behavioral interview (questions, method, and prep)

 2. 60+ Amazon behavioral interview questions

 To help you prepare strategically for your job interview, we have used Glassdoor data to identify the real questions asked in different Amazon interviews.
-The questions we’ve chosen come from our research on five Amazon tech roles: PM, TPM, program manager, software development engineer, and data scientist
+The questions we’ve chosen come from our research on five Amazon tech roles: product manager, TPM, program manager, software development engineer, and data scientist

 2.1 Amazon behavioral questions: Top 5

 First, we wanted to highlight the most common behavioral questions that Amazon asks across every role we’ve studied.
-It is very likely that you’ll be asked at least one of these questions.
+You’ll likely be asked at least one of these questions.
 You’ll see that regardless of the role, Amazon is curious about why you want to work for them specifically, how you face setbacks, and whether you’re willing to stand up for your ideas.

 Here are the questions.